lapce/lapce-docs/empezar/configuracion.md

 ## Trabajar con archivos

-After you opened a workspace, the files will appear in the file explorer on the left panel.
-You can navigate the files and folder there and open them by clicking on the file name.
-Alternatively, you can use `Go To File` feature (`Cmd`+`p` on macOS and `Ctrl`+`p` on Linux and Windows) to fuzzy search files in your workspace for quicker opening.&#x20;
 Despues de abrir un espacio de trabajo, los archivos aparecerán el explorador de archivos, en el panel izquierdo.
 Puede navegar por los archivos y carpetas, y abrirlos haciendo click en el nombre del archivo.
 Támbien, puede usar `Go To File` , o commandos como `Cmd`+`p` (en macOs) y `Ctrl`+`p` (en Linux y Windows)

 <figure><img src="../.gitbook/assets/workspace_go_to_file.png" alt=""><figcaption></figcaption></figure>